Vitamin D slows cellular aging by minimising the shortening of gene structures known as telomeres; the protective caps at the ends of chromosomes.

 Researchers discourage vitamin D supplements; they are associated with kidney stones and other serious side effects.
 Get the nutrient from your food and exposure to sunshine.

-Large groups of people are now forest bathing; getting out of doors, focusing on all your senses.
+Large groups of people are now forest bathing; getting out of doors, focusing on all their senses.
 That means listening to the sound of the wind in the willows, perhaps the overpowering scent as you walk past a beehive in the season and tasting a cherry guava.

 You can get vitamin D from supplements and from your food but the chief source is sunlight; that means spending time out of doors.
 The ultraviolet doesn't penetrate through glass by the way.